-In order to increase the diversity of our dataset, we included around 11B tokens of governmental website data from non-federal US government sources.
-While federal US government sources are non copyrightable, the other governmental website information may not be expressly in the public domain nor licensed.
-Instead, here we depend on fair use principles~\citep{us_code_107, lemley2017fair} and the EU text data mining exceptions~\citep{eu_directive_tdm_2019,margoni2019tdm}, which mitigates the risk in using this subset.
-Our ethical and legal reasoning for using these government web content—sourced from Common Crawl-related datasets—is as follows:
+In order to increase the diversity of our dataset, we included $\approx$11B tokens of governmental website data from US federal, US non‑federal, and non‑US government sources.
+While works created by the US federal government are generally not copyrightable, other governmental website content may neither be expressly in the public domain nor explicitly licensed.
+For those sources, we rely on fair use principles (United States Congress, 1976~\citep{uscopyright} ; Lemley \& Casey, 2017~\citep{lemley2017fair}) and the EU text and data mining exceptions (The European Parliament and the Council of the European Union, 2019; Margoni, 2019), which together mitigate the risk associated with using this subset.

+Our ethical and legal reasoning for using this government web content---sourced from Common Crawl–related datasets~\citep{commoncrawl} that respect \textit{robots.txt} opt‑out---is as follows:

 \begin{itemize} \item \textbf{Public Purpose Alignment}: The content created by governments is normally meant to be shared with the public, and by using the data for training we are assisting this purpose.